nerdjfpb/javaScript-Series/README.md

 # javaScript-Series
-A tutorial for Absolute Beginners of JavaScript
+A tutorial for Absolute Beginners of JavaScript.

+You can find the total pdf in - [Here](https://blog.nerdjfpb.com/javascript-in-30-days-free-pdf/)

 You can check the commits to find the part by part codes.